-Like most MapReduce frameworks, EDGE^{MR}'s architecture follows a masterslave model.
-The communication between the master and the slaves is done by means of the Message Passing Interface (MPI).
+Like most MapReduce frameworks, EDGEMR's architecture follows a masterslave model.
+The communication between the master and the slaves is done by means of the Message Passing Interface (MPI), specifically we use the OpenMPI library which provides a Java interface to the native library.